 Storing Your Seed Envelopes

-Making your own DIY Seed Envelopes is a great way to use up all kinds of scrap paper.
-Your friends and fellow seed traders will love the cute package their seeds come in, and they can throw the envelope into the compost or recycling bin when they’re done planting the seeds.
-Don’t worry though, if you don’t have time to make your own seed envelopes, they are inexpensive to buy in bulk.
-Here’s the kind that I buy… Seed Envelopes
+Making your own DIY seed envelopes is a good way to use up all kinds of scrap paper.
+Your friends and fellow traders will love the cute packets their seeds come in, and they can throw the envelope into the compost or recycling bin when they’re empty.

 If you want to learn everything you need to know about growing all of your plants from seed, then enroll in the Online Seed Starting Course!
 This comprehensive and fun course will guide you every step of the way!

 - How To Store Seeds The Right Way